 - MGT8105 ENTREPRENEURSHIP RESEARCH (3cr.)

 - MGT8106 SPECIAL TOPICS IN ENTREPRENEURSHIP RESEARCH (3cr.)

 - MGT8108 RECENT DEVELOPMENTS IN FINANCE RESEARCH (3cr.)

 - MGT8109 SPECIAL TOPICS IN FINANCE RESEARCH (3cr.)

 - MGT8110 CURRENT ISSUES IN HEALTH SYSTEMS MANAGEMENT: SYSTEMS, INFORMATICS AND ANALYTICS (3cr.)

-- MGT8111 RESEARCH DESIGN AND METHODS FOR HEALTH SYSTEMS RESEARCH (3cr.) (note, this course is not offered in 2016-2017; it is replaced by MGT 8110B CURRENT ISSUES IN HEALTH SYSTEMS MANAGEMENT: MACRO AND MICRO LEVEL HEALTH ORGANIZATION AND MANAGEMENT)
+- MGT8111 RESEARCH DESIGN AND METHODS FOR HEALTH SYSTEMS RESEARCH (3cr.) (note, this course is not offered during the current academic year; it is replaced by MGT 8110B CURRENT ISSUES IN HEALTH SYSTEMS MANAGEMENT: MACRO AND MICRO LEVEL HEALTH ORGANIZATION AND MANAGEMENT)